DanRunfola/dataSecChallenge/Twitter/DataSet.md

- # How to download a Dataset
+ # How to download the Dataset

-To download datasets visit [Kaggle Competition](http://www.kaggle.com/competitions/wmcci).After visiting the website, go to the Data section and scroll down until you find the "Download All" button on the bottom right corner of the page.
+To download the datasets visit [Kaggle Competition](http://www.kaggle.com/competitions/wmcci).
+After visiting the website, go to the Data section and scroll down until you find the "Download All" button on the bottom right corner of the page.
 You'll see an interface similar to the one below.

 ![](https://user-images.githubusercontent.com/51315286/212347065-a10a187e-a49f-4329-a839-ac32d60b2ba8.png)